exercism/docs/anatomy/track-tooling/analyzers/comments.md

-Because the comments don't live in the same repository as the analyzer, each analyzer should have CI that checks if the comments used in that specific analyzer (those that can become output), are comments on the `master` branch, on the [`exercism/website-copy`][git-website-copy] repository.
+Because the comments don't live in the same repository as the analyzer, each analyzer should have CI that checks if the comments used in that specific analyzer (those that can become output), are comments on the `main` branch, on the [`exercism/website-copy`][git-website-copy] repository.

 At the moment of writing, [this issue][issue-ci-comments] tracks the status of any